-Level Specification Name Corresponds to Klir's What we know at this level 0 Observation Frame Source System how to stimulate the sys- tem with inputs; what vari- ables to measure and how to observe them over a time base; 1 I/O Behavior Data System time-indexed data collected from a source system; con- sists of input/output pairs.
-2 I/O Function Q Knowledge of initial state; given an initial state, every input stimulus produces a unique output.
-3 State Transition Generative System How states are affected by inputs; given a state and an input what is the state after the input stimulus is over; what output event is gener- ated by a state.
+0 1 2 Observation Frame Source System how to stimulate the sys- tem with inputs; what vari- ables to measure and how I/O Behavior to observe them over a time base; 2 Data System time-indexed data collected from a source system; con- sists of input/output pairs.
+I/O Function Q Knowledge of initial state given an initial state, every input stimulus produces a unique output.
+3 State Transition Generative System How states are affected by inputs; given a state and an input what is the state affect the input stimulus is over: what output event is gener- ated by a state.
 4 Coupled Component Structure System Components and how they are coupled together.
-The components can be speci- fied at lower levels or can even be structure systems themselves - leading to hi- erarchical structure. input trajectory output trajectory time base time base INPUT PORTS OUTPUT PORTS IGURE 1.9 nput/Output System $\mathbf{O}$ outputs are called output trajectories.
+The components can be speci- fied at lower levels or can even be structure systems themselves - leading to hi- erarchical structure. input output trajectory output trajectory time base time base INPUT PORTS OUTPUT PORTS GURE 1.9 nput/Output System.)

+outputs are called output trajectories.
 Ports are the only channels through which one can interact with the system.
 This means that system are modular.
 While Klir's framework can include dynamics, in-